Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The Treasurer must—

-   1. develop and oversee the application of the Association's system of financial management to ensure that financial probity and accountability is assured;
+   a) develop and oversee the application of the Association's system of financial management to ensure that financial probity and accountability is assured;

    2. receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association;